TMD20/PT-Muxer/README.md

  sourcepath

  where you keep all your bdmv and or iso files.
- You can pick multiple sources if you desire, just make sure they are all for the same movie
+ You can pick multiple sources if you desire, just make sure they are all for the same movie/TV Episode
 ```